sortega/sortega.github.io/_posts/2013-06-22-terseness.md

    with `new ArrayList<String>(Arrays.asList(x))`.

- * When functions are first class and you can create functions literals cheaply and pass them as arguments lots of common collection manipulation patterns can be abstracted and reused.
-For example, removing the honorifics is implemented with a conditional that removes elements of a collection is the Java version while a simple `dropWhile(isHonorific)` can do the job.
+ * When functions are first class and you can create functions literals cheaply and pass them as arguments, lots of common collection manipulation patterns can be abstracted and reused.
+For example, removing the honorifics is implemented with a conditional that removes elements of a collection in the Java version.
+A simple `dropWhile(isHonorific)` can do the job in Scala.

  * Pattern matching is used in `swapFirstAndLast` (`NameInverter.scala:8`) to *deconstruct* the list in two ways (first-second-rest and any-other-list)